IDMNYU/CreativeCoding_LadyK/Sketch_1.md

-# DM-UY 1133-D Creative Coding
-##### Fall 2024 • Katherine Bennett • Monday & Wednesdays • 14:00-15:50

-## Sketch 1 Composition
+# Sketch 1 Composition

-#### Due Sept 20 16:00 EST
+#### Due Feburary 5 16:00 EST
 #### Submit on openProcessing
 ##### [Link to join openProcessing]()

-_Come to class on XX with the sketch started and we will demo how to submit it together in class_
+_Come to class on January 29 with the sketch started and we will demo how to submit it together in class_

 Take a meaty crop of Julie Mehretu's painting - _A Renegade Excavation_.
 See Slack for the image.
 Do not take a crop of the corners!
 Take a crop from the central area, one that is more dense with a diversity of shapes.